-A groundbreaking report released today by OFOC demonstrates the severe and disproportionate consequences of Brexit for young people in Britain.
+A groundbreaking report released by OFOC today, with a foreword by former Prime Minister John Major, demonstrates the severe and disproportionate consequences of Brexit for young people in Britain.

 The stark costs of a hard WTO-style Brexit are modelled at a worst case of up to £108,000 in lost earnings for young people by 2050, with the likely cost amounting to £76,000 in lost wages.

 A petition accompanies the report, calling on MPs to recognise the economic damage Brexit will do to our generation and support a People's Vote.

 A hard Brexit will cost young people three times more than tuition fees, and amounts to more than double the deposit first time buyers need to buy a house.

 In the foreword to Young People and Brexit, former Prime Minister John Major writes: